This is an experimental technology

 |Feature||Android||Android Webview||Edge||Firefox Mobile (Gecko)||IE Phone||Opera Mobile||Safari Mobile||Chrome for Android|

 There is a bug in older WebKit-based desktop browsers.
 If

 -webkit-text-size-adjust is explicitly set to

-none, Webkit-based desktop browsers, like Chrome or Safari, instead of ignoring the property, will prevent the user to zoom in or out the Web page.
-See Bug 56543, Bug 163359, and Bug 84186.
+none, older Webkit-based desktop browsers, instead of ignoring the property, will prevent the user from zooming in or out of the web page.
+See Bug 56543 (affected Safari≤5 & Chrome≤26), Bug 163359, and Bug 84186.

 In addition to the

 -moz- prefixed support, Gecko 44.0 (Firefox 44.0 / Thunderbird 44.0 / SeaMonkey 2.41) added support for a

 -webkit- prefixed version of the property for web compatibility reasons behind the

 layout.css.prefixes.webkit flag, defaulting to

 false.
 Since Gecko 49.0 (Firefox 49.0 / Thunderbird 49.0 / SeaMonkey 2.46) the preference defaults to